nate-fidalgo/MathComputations/SymbolicDifferentiation/readme.md

 //All that need to be done now is make sure you create your private static String Sndiff( argument ) function
 //And your done congradulation you just add a new special function to my symbolic differentiation programs capabilities in this example Sn
 //Would Probably Stand for elliptical function Sn.
+//The reason why you need to create a method and not just add a case statement is the case statement only takes care of primitive arguments for example
+//Sin[x] the case statement would give back Cos[x] however if one want to differentiate Sin[x^2+1] then it have to uses a chain rule.
+//And your Sndiff( argument ) function is the equivalent of differentiating for chain rule when the argument is not primitive!

 </code>
 </pre>